Firekast-io/firekast-docs/source/index.html.md

 The player aims to be very simple.

 Call play by providing the [streamId](#streamId).
-The player will first fetch the stream, determines whether its live or vod, and start to play.
+The player will first fetch the stream, determines whether it's live or vod, and starts to play.

-The playback controller UI automatically adapt whether the player is playing a live or vod stream.
+The playback controller UI automatically adapts whether the player is playing a live or vod stream.

 <aside class="notice">
 Replace <code>THE_STREAM_ID</code> with the stream-you-want-to-watch's id.